 \section{Abstract}

-Understanding the generalization abilities of neural networks for simple input-output distributions is crucial to account for their learning performance on real datasets.
-The classical teacher-student setting, where a network is trained from data obtained thanks to a label-generating teacher model, serves as a perfect theoretical test bed.
-In this context, a complete theoretical account of the performance of fully connected one-hidden layer networks in the presence of generic activation functions is lacking.
-In this work, we develop such a general theory for narrow networks, i.e. networks with a large number of hidden units, yet much smaller than the input dimension.
-Using methods from statistical physics, we provide closed-form expressions for the typical performance of both finite temperature (Bayesian) and empirical risk minimization estimators, in terms of a small number of weight statistics.
-In doing so, we highlight the presence of a transition where hidden neurons specialize when the number of samples is sufficiently large and proportional to the number of parameters of the network.
-Our theory accurately predicts the generalization error of neural networks trained on regression or classification tasks with either noisy full-batch gradient descent (Langevin dynamics) or full-batch gradient descent.
+Understanding the generalization properties of neural networks on simple input–output distributions is key to explaining their performance on real datasets.
+The classical teacher–student setting, where a network is trained on data generated by a teacher model, provides a canonical theoretical test bed.
+In this context, a complete theoretical characterization of fully connected one-hidden-layer networks with generic activation functions remains missing.
+In this work, we develop a general framework for such networks with large width, yet much smaller than the input dimension.
+Using methods from statistical physics, we derive closed-form expressions for the typical performance of both finite-temperature (Bayesian) and empirical risk minimization estimators in terms of a small number of order parameters.
+We uncover a transition to a specialization phase, where hidden neurons align with teacher features once the number of samples becomes sufficiently large and proportional to the number of network parameters.
+Our theory accurately predicts the generalization error of networks trained on regression and classification tasks using either noisy full-batch gradient descent (Langevin dynamics) or deterministic full-batch gradient descent.